saimadhav1825/mycompanywebsite/video-generation-prompt.md

 ### Scene 2: The Connection (10-20 seconds)
 **Visuals:**
-- Split screen showing client and Lotusly team
+- Split screen showing client and NaviraSoft team
 - Video call interface with friendly faces
 - Icons representing different communication channels (email, phone, chat)
 - Text overlay: "We Listen.
 We Understand.
 We Plan."

-**Narration:** "At Lotusly, we start by truly understanding your vision through detailed consultation..."
+**Narration:** "At NaviraSoft, we start by truly understanding your vision through detailed consultation..."

 ### Scene 3: The Planning (20-35 seconds)
 **Visuals:**